k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/06_get_task_execution_details_APIs.md

 <p>No</p>
 </td>
 <td valign="top">
-<p>When populated, the API only returns the task executions made by the input user.</p>
+<p>When populated, the API returns the task executions made by the user associated with this userId only.</p>
 </td>
 </tr>
 </tbody>